ofeliayorquesta/EzraV1.2/README.md

 There might be occasions where you only want to use samples in tidal, and PART 2 may not be needed.

 QUICK WAY is for when you have an urge to live code as plain as possible.

 STEREO is a fancier way of doing the quick way.
-Its just specifying things explicitly, rather than assuming your default settings.
+It specifies things explicitly, rather than assumes your default settings.
 Might serve as an alternative code for debugging.

-MULTICHANNEL is for when you want to send separate signals to a DAW.
+MULTICHANNEL is for when you want to send separate signals to a DAW for mixing.

 ### PART 2.
 CONFIGURE MIDI